forchchch/BIAO_WWW23/readme.md

     + perceptron: Implemented in the auxilearn/hypernet.py

 We observe subtle performance variances with different hardware devices even when we fix all the ramdom variables.
 Additionally, the learned weights will be different if you choose different backbones.
 For example, MiNet and CoNet will have different learned sample weights.
+Also, the bi-level optimization will suffer overfitting, so the early-stop strategy should be adopted.

 Please kindly cite our paper if you find it useful, where the bib will be updated after the conference.